SAP/cloud-identity-developer-guide/docs/Libraries/java/cap-ams-support/cap-ams-support.md

 # Authorization Management Service Support for CAP Java Applications
-A general description of Authorization Management Service (AMS) and its functionality can be found [here](../jakarta-ams/jakarta-ams.md).
+A general description of Authorization Management Service (**AMS**) and its functionality can be found [here](../jakarta-ams/jakarta-ams.md).
 Integrating AMS into applications that use the Cloud Application Programming Model (CAP) is already possible.
 This can be done by using, for example, the API provided by `jakarta-ams` and calling it in all required CAP event handlers.
-This support module attempts to make the integration of AMS into CAP more convenient.
+This support module tries to make the integration of AMS into CAP more convenient.

 There is a previous, **deprecated** approach to integrating AMS into CAP Java applications using the `cds2dcl` tool.
-The deprecated implementation will continue to work, but using the new approach described in this document is recommended.
+The deprecated implementation still works, but we recommend to use the new approach, which is described in this document.
 A guide for a transition to the new approach can be found [here][1].

 ## <a id="api-disclaimer"></a>Disclaimer on API Usage
-This documentation provides information that might be useful in using Authorization Management Service.
-We will try to ensure that future versions of the APIs are backwards compatible to the immediately preceding version.
+This documentation provides information that might be useful in using AMS.
+We try to ensure that future versions of the APIs are backwards compatible with the immediately preceding version.
 This is also true for the API that is exposed with `com.sap.cloud.security.ams.dcl.client` package and its subpackages.
-Please check the [release notes](../releases.md) to stay tuned about new features and API modifications.
+Please check the [release notes](../releases.md) for updates about new features and API modifications.

 ## Integration Process
 When using this module, the usage of AMS in a CAP Java application works as follows:

-1. The application defines its authorization model in terms of roles (e.g. `Admin`, `Specialist`, etc.) and attributes relevant for instance based authorizations.
+1. The application defines its authorization model concerning roles (for example, `Admin`, `Specialist`, etc.) and attributes relevant for instance based authorizations.
-2. The application developer creates AMS role-policies and an AMS schema with authorization attributes.
+2. The application developer creates role policies and a schema with authorization attributes for AMS.
 3. In the CDS model the application developer annotates the service entities with privileges for the defined roles.
 4. The customer assigns the predefined or customized role-policies in which the `RESTRICTED` attributes of the base-policies can be redefined.

-### AMS Schema and role policies
+### AMS schema and role policies

 ```dcl
 SCHEMA {